ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 - Readiness considers Messaging runtime definition resolution, channel visibility, active schedule profiles actually in use, explicit profile disablement, missing/inactive selected profile references, conflicting active defaults, and post-event outcome-message enablement.
 - Registration and waitlist consent acknowledgement readiness is included when the corresponding messaging surface has an available channel.
 - Consent acknowledgement contexts are Messaging-owned consent-domain messages resolved through `ConsentOptInDefinitionResolver`; they are not per-scope Webinar `opt_ins` templates and are not forced into Webinar schedule-profile items.
+- The current setup UI still needs a consolidation-aware presentation correction so zero standalone opt-in templates do not appear as a false `Needs attention` state when Messaging has a valid consolidated delivery path.
 - This is a functional setup/readiness UI, not the final UX-polished communication-plan experience.

 ### Campaign channel variants